Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **Address 111, TADD HIGH**
 - **Register E3-E0:** intensity of edge enhancement, from 0% to 87.5%. **With the same registers, the M64282FP sensor goes from 50% to 500%.
-Only way to remove this effect is so to use register N**
+Only way to cancel this effect is so to use register N**
-- **Register I:** outputs the image in negative.
+- **Register I:** outputs the image in negative, but messes the voltage range too.
-- **Registers V2-V0:** reference voltage of the sensor (Vref) from 0.5 to 3.5 Volts by increments of 0.5 Volts, cumulative with O. V = 0b000 is forbidden.
+- **Registers V2-V0:** reference voltage of the sensor (Vref) from 0.5 to 3.5 Volts by increments of 0.5 Volts, cumulative with O. V = 0b000 is a forbidden state.
 The probable reason is that VOUT can easily go negative if Vref = 0 Volts, which means bye bye your precious ADC (or MAC-GBD).

 _**The registers at this address have similar, but not identical effect with the M64282FP sensor.**_

 Next registers are pushed only if TADD is set LOW when activating the LOAD pin, if not they overwrite registers at the corresping addresses.
 If these registers are set to 0b00000000, 0b00000000, the whole image is captured.
 TADD must be kept HIGH by default.

-**Address 001, TADD LOW**
+**Address 001, TADD LOW (optional registers)**
-- **Register ST7-ST4:** start address in y for random adressing mode in 4 bits (0-15).
+- **Register ST7-ST4:** start address in y for random adressing mode in 4 bits (range 0-15).
-- **Register ST7-ST4:** start address in x for random adressing mode in 4 bits (0-15).
+- **Register ST3-ST0:** start address in x for random adressing mode in 4 bits (range 0-15).
+If ending address is lower that starting address, the whole register is set to 0b00000000 (whole image capture).

 _**These registers do not exist in the M64282FP sensor.**_

-**Address 010, TADD LOW**
+**Address 010, TADD LOW (optional registers)**
-- **Register END7-END4:** ending address in y for random adressing mode in 4 bits (0-15).
+- **Register END7-END4:** ending address in y for random adressing mode in 4 bits (range 0-15).
-- **Register ST7-ST4:** ending address in x for random adressing mode in 4 bits (0-15).
+- **Register END3-END0:** ending address in x for random adressing mode in 4 bits (range 0-15).
+If ending address is lower that starting address, the whole register is set to 0b00000000 (whole image capture).

 _**These registers do not exist in the M64282FP sensor.**_

-The Japanese datatsheet also proposes a table of registers which must be let at their default values, which is VERY practical considering the confusing description of some registers.
+The Japanese datatsheet also proposes a table of registers which must be let at their default values, which is VERY practical considering the confusing description of some registers in English.
 It typically recommends to let the obscure SH and AZ always at zero and to not try playing with custom kernels unless you know what you are doing (which is not my case).

 **Register mapping with recommended values according to the Japanese Datasheet of the M64283FP sensor**
 ![](/Pictures%20and%20datasheets/Registers_address.png)